 The importance of water in a pond

 How could this happen, you ask?
 Well, first we got a whole bunch of snow.
-Then we had several visits by the “polar vortex” and — before we knew it — it was impossible to even see where the pond was.
+Then we had several visits by the “polar vortex.”
+It was soon impossible to even see where the pond was.

-Ordinarily, we prepare the pond for winter by diverting the water from the waterfall (where it can freeze) and sending the water right back into the pond.
+Ordinarily, we prepare the pond for winter by diverting the water from the waterfall.
+That’s because it can freeze.
+Then we send the water right back into the pond.
 The submersible pump sits about 8 inches off the bottom.
-We like to keep the pump running all winter so there’s always an opening in the ice, to help oxygenate the water.
+We like to keep the pump running all winter so there’s always an opening in the ice.
+That helps oxygenate the water.

-The other thing we normally do is place a water heater on the surface of the pond to further ensure the surface stays open.
+The other thing we normally do is place a water heater on the pond surface.
+That ensures the surface stays open.

 You’ll notice I’ve said “ordinarily” and “normally,” right?
 I guess Bill thought I did these things last fall, and I thought he did!
 Once the snowstorms started arriving, it was a done deal.

-OK, back to the scene a few days ago: there I was, casually glancing toward the pond (which is about 80 feet from the house) out of my office window.
+OK, back to the scene a few days ago.
+I was casually glancing toward the pond (which is about 80 feet from the house) from my office window.
 And suddenly I thought, “wait a sec, something’s not right.”

-I grabbed the binoculars and discovered that the huge sheet of ice that had been covering the pond (UNDER the layer of snow) had collapsed down into the pond, which had drained down to about a foot deep (out of 3 feet).
+I grabbed the binoculars and discovered that the huge sheet of ice that had been covering the pond (UNDER the layer of snow) had collapsed down into the pond.
+It turns out the pond had drained down to about a foot deep (out of 3 feet).
 Aieee!

 What happened next, after a bit of swearing on my part, is a blur.
 I had to shovel in front of the door to my greenhouse so I could get it open and retrieve a couple of hoses.
 Then wade through the knee-deep snow — which has a crust on it so I kept falling through it with every step — while dragging the hoses.